Sudharshan172/React-Practice-Projects/README.md

 # React Practice Projects

-This repository contains a collection of **React + Vite + Tailwind CSS** mini-projects built to practice and understand core React concepts and their practical applications in real-world interfaces.
+This repository contains a collection of **React + Vite + Tailwind CSS** mini-projects built to practice and understand core React concepts and their practical applications in real-world projects.

 ---